idvorkin/techdiary/notes/machine-learning.md

 ### Success criteria For this post

 * I have a good enough understanding of ML to tell if someone is full of shit.
-* I can explain ML to a PM or executive.
+* I can explain ML to a non-ML programmer, a PM or an executive.
 * I know the problems ML can solve.
 * I know the common words used in ML.
 * I can make some PoC projects to test my understanding.
-* I can tell if a problem can be solved by ML.
-* I can keep track of the ML concepts I've learned and cross check them with a PhD.
+* I can keep track of the ML concepts I've learned and cross check them with a PhD wielding ML guru.

 ## ML at 10,000 feet

 ML is the ability for computers to build algorithms without explicit programming by having the algorithm be inferred by data.
 This is especially powerful as the computer can usually find patterns in large data sets that are too complicated for humans to find and express.

+The human equivalent of programming would be following a check list which someone else provided us.
+E.g. bake a cake by following the recipe.

+The human equivalent of ML would be following your intuition in making a stir fry.
+That intuition which you probably can't even articulate, has been built through countless experiences, some of which had positive and negative outcomes.
+(To remind you of the intuitive nature of this, you know not to put a strawberry into a stirfry)

 ## Hierarchy of Abstraction in the ML space